jayboots/yatzy/docs/design_sytem.md

 ### Starting a new game

 To start a new game, users click a button to initialize a new game.
-This initializes the play area and game objects (i.e. an instance of *YatzyGame*) and their associated variables.
-The remaining buttons "Roll Dice" and button activates.
+When the game is ready to play, the UI will become interactive and the "Roll Dice" button will be enabled.

 ### In-Game Play (Rules and Controls)